WayneManion/Creality-K1-K1-Max/Triple Z/README.md

   268.4, -19.1 # stepper_z1 screw
   110.0, 261.4 # stepper_z2 screw
 ```
 Do not simply copy these values into your config.
 The order of the coordinate pairs must match the order of the z steppers in your configuration.
 In the example above, the stepper motor defined as stepper_z must be the one nearest to the first coordinate pair.
-The stepper motor defined as stepper_z1 mucst be the stepper motor nearest the second coordinate pair.
+The stepper motor defined as stepper_z1 must be the stepper motor nearest the second coordinate pair.
 If you are adding triple-z to an existing config, the stepper motor nearest (110.0, 261.4) is likely defined as stepper_z.

 ![2024-09-11_8f9d08bcb95b9](https://github.com/user-attachments/assets/6ddf3d51-2e46-4c4b-9ebd-a2e615cbe783)
 ![20240216_175003](https://github.com/user-attachments/assets/d5e1bd61-5321-46d9-be9b-8bc0aee126e7)